dhellmann/pymotw/PyMOTW/gzip/index.rst

 .. }}}
 .. {{{end}}}

-Different compression levels can be used by passing a *compresslevel* argument.
+Different amounts of compression can be used by passing a *compresslevel* argument.
 Valid values range from 1 to 9, inclusive.
 Lower values are faster and result in less compression.
 Higher values are slower and compress more, up to a point.

 .. include:: gzip_compresslevel.py
     :literal:
     :start-after: #end_pymotw_header

 The center column of numbers in the output of the script is the size in bytes of the files produced.
 As you see, for this input data, the higher compression values do not necessarily pay off in decreased storage space.
 Results will vary, depending on the input data.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'gzip_compresslevel.py'))